Absolute Tenacity

 Lindale Tennis Courts and Playgrounds

-Aside from multiple dog park areas at Lindale Park, they also have nicely-maintained tennis courts, a children’s playground, and plenty of picnic tables and benches.
+Aside from multiple dog park areas at Lindale Park, they also have nicely maintained tennis courts, a children’s playground, and plenty of picnic tables and benches.

 The McGuire-Dent Recreation Center at Menard Park